Updated on: July

 Sign up for our PAID Act webinar!

 Join us on July 12th for our Get Ready for the PAID Act: CMS Updates, Claims Considerations, and Next Steps webinar where we will discuss all the latest developments, how they impact insurers, and other compliance considerations.
-Register now!

 In pertinent part, the text of the PAID Act reads as follows: